hermanhermitage/videocoreiv/blinker01/README.md

 # Installation:

 It runs in place of bootcode.bin.

-Download the blinker01.bin here and replace the usual bootcode.bin file on an SD card you use to boot your pi.
+Download the blinker01.bin here and replace the usual bootcode.bin file on the SD card you use to boot your pi.
 Don't forget to keep a backup of your old bootcode.bin so you can set it back to normal operation!

+Now when the GPU starts up, it looks for a program called bootcode.bin - so you'll have to rename blinker01.bin to bootcode.bin.

 # How it works: